Royalsyj/StockTracker/README.md

 # StockTracker

-This is a software stocker tracking application.
+This is a stock price tracking software application.